autumnssuns/qiba-marp/src/Module 9 Business Relations/Interview Report.md

 # Interview preparation

-To prepare for the interview, we...
+To prepare for the interview, I...

 <div class='grid grid-cols-2 gap-4 mt-4'>